Coffea Arabica originated in Ethiopia, in the Kaffa region, where it was discovered growing wild in about the 15th century.

 Our coffee recommendations!

-The following 100% Arabica espresso blends from our Italian roasters reflect the diversity of flavours.
+The following 100% Arabica espresso blends from our Italian roasters reflect the diversity of flavors.

 Caffè Diemme Oro